 - The minister’s registration with the provincial government must be current.

-- The couple and 2 witnesses over the age of 18 must be physically in the presence of the minister.
+- The couple and two witnesses over the age of 18 must be physically in the presence of the minister.

 - Marriage by proxy is not allowed.